MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibm-containers/mobilefirst-server-using-scripts/index.md

     </div>
 </div>

+> **Note:** Containers must be restarted after any configuration changes have been made (`cf ic restart containerId`).
+For container groups, you must restart each container instance within the group.
+For example, if a root certificate changes, each container instance must be restarted after the new certificate has been added.

 Launch the MobileFirst Console by loading the following URL: http://MF_CONTAINER_HOST/mfpconsole (it may take a few moments).
 Add the remote server by following the instructions in the [Using MobileFirst CLI to Manage MobileFirst Artifacts](../../using-the-mfpf-sdk/using-mobilefirst-cli-to-manage-mobilefirst-artifacts/#add-a-new-server-instance) tutorial.

 With MobileFirst Server running on IBM Bluemix, you can now start your application development.
 Review the MobileFirst Foundation [tutorials](../../all-tutorials).

+#### Port number limitation
+There is currently an IBM Containers limitation with the port numbers that are available for public domain.
+Therefore, the default port numbers given for the MobileFirst Analytics container and the MobileFirst Server container (9080 for HTTP and 9443 for HTTPS) cannot be altered.
+Containers in a container group must use HTTP port 9080.
+Container groups do not support the use of multiple port numbers or HTTPS requests.